Dada Bhagwan: Akram Vignan movement

 Initially, he had not revealed his experiences to the public but his some close relatives and friends knew it.
-In 1962, during a conversation with him, a person named Chandrakant Patel from Uganda experienced sudden self-realization.
-Such experience is described in traditional Jainism as kshayak samkit which is only achieved in presence of Tirthankara.
-Kanubhai K. Patel was the second person, who was also his business partner, who received instant knowledge in 1963 from Dada Bhagwan.
+In 1962, during a conversation with him, a person named Chandrakant Patel from Uganda experienced a "sudden self-realization".
+Such experience is described in traditional Jainism as kshayaka samyaktva which is only achieved in the presence of Tirthankara.
+Kanubhai K. Patel was the second person, who was also his business partner, who received the "instant knowledge" in 1963 from Dada Bhagwan.

 Expansion of movement

-Between 1962 and 1968, very few close people received "knowledge" through Dada Bhagwan.
-Following 1968, he bestowed "knowledge" who requested to be blessed.
-This is the foundation of the movement.
-He said that he was initially reluctant due to fear of public opinion as in case of Shrimad Rajchandra but after his visit to a Rishabha temple in Khambhat he decided to public performance of Gnanvidhi, a practice to transfer of "knowledge" for self-realisation.
+Between 1962 and 1968, very few close people received the "knowledge" through Dada Bhagwan.
+Following 1968, he bestowed the "knowledge" who requested to be blessed.
+This is considered as the foundation of the movement.
+He said that he was initially reluctant due to fear of public opinion as in case of Shrimad Rajchandra but after his visit to a Rishabha temple in Khambhat he decided to conduct the public performance of Gnanvidhi, a practice of transferring the "knowledge" for self-realisation.
 In 1968, the first Gnanvidhi was held at Bombay.
 Over the years, the Gnanvidhi became more elaborate and achieved its present form in 1983.
 He continued to give spiritual discourses all over the world.
 He emphasized contact of "knower" (Gnani) to gain knowledge over scriptural or ritual knowledge.
 His followers were initially spread in his hometown Vadodara and Bombay.
 The movement expanded in the 1960s and 1970s to southern Gujarat and Maharashtra and in Gujarati diaspora in East Africa, North America and UK.
 In 1983, he had reportedly around 50,000 followers.

-When he died on 2 January 1988, his funeral was attended by about 60000 followers.
+When he died on 2 January 1988, his funeral was attended by about 60,000 followers.

-Trimandir

-Bhagwan also founded the Trimandir.
-The aim of Trimandir is to honor the Gods of Jainism, Shaivism, Vaishnavism and other religions with equal reverence.
-The Trimandirs are non-sectarian temples that are operated by the Shree Simandhar Swami Aradhana Trust.
+Vegetarianism

+As part of advocating Ahimsa (non-violence), a strict lacto-vegetarian diet based on Sattvic principles was important to Bhagwan.
+He argued for cow protection and against the consumption of meat, eggs and root vegetables on ethical and spiritual grounds.
+Bhagwan stated that "you should never eat meat or eggs.
+You should not eat potatoes, onions, and garlic, even when you have no choice.
+This is because onions and garlic are considered items that instigate violence; they induce anger in a person, and when one gets angry, it hurts the other person.
+You can eat any other vegetables you wish to eat."

+Bhagwan opposed the consumption of eggs but stated that dairy products can be consumed freely as long as the cows are well nourished and their calves are not starved.